yugui/ruby-docker/runtime/README.md

         FROM google/ruby-runtime

+- Create an executable shell script named `pre-bundler.sh`.
+  The script is executed before "`bundle install`".
+So you an install prerequisites in it.

 - Run the following command in your application directory:

         docker build -t app .

 ## Sample

 See the [sources](/hello) for [`google/ruby-hello`](https://index.docker.io/u/google/ruby-hello) based on this image.

 ## Notes